gargrave/booklyer/README.md

 # Booklyer

-Like [Bookly](https://github.com/gargrave/bookly-client-firebase), but now much more betterer!
+Like [Bookly](https://github.com/gargrave/bookly-client-firebase), but now featuring much more bettererness!